 Trauma to the breast has the potential to cause severe side effects due to surrounding structures within the breast that can be injured.

-Examples include injuries of the blood supply to the breast, such as the branches of the internal mammary artery and of the axillary artery that provides blood flow to the breast tissue.
+Examples include injuries of the blood supply to the breast, such as the branches of the

 Injury to the major blood supply to the breast can result in swelling and significant blood loss until treatment is received.
 More commonly, smaller superficial arteries along with veins become injured, leading to more localized injury and less serious bleeding and bruising.